billmerrill/highlights/decisions.md

     - Now: The first approximation is the most recent location
     - Future Improvement: future efforts could look up the time in a gpx or interpolate from surrounding artifact locations
+- We should be able to mix trips and days.
+Multiple sources of "day" data will be polled to generate the gallery view... trips will be able to be viewed separately from other artifacts on the day.